Part – A:

 Zee, H.H., Stotsky, J.G. & Ley, E. (2002).
 Tax Incentives for Business Investment: A Primer for Policy Makers in Developing Countries.
 World Development.
 Vol. 30, issue 9, pp. 1497-1516.

-Copyright © 2012 Ivory Research Ltd. All rights reserved.
+Copyright © 2012 Insta Research Ltd. All rights reserved.
 All forms of copying, distribution or reproduction are strictly prohibited and will be prosecuted to the Full Extent of Law.